algosup/2023-2024-project-3-virtual-processor-team-4/documents/management/weekly_report/cumulative.md

 ### Accomplishments

 - We made a C program to read an assembly file and get the algorithm from text.
-- We worked as far as possible (waiting for the complete functional specifications) on the error handling in the compilation.
+- We worked as far as possible (waiting for the complete functional specification) on the error handling in the compilation.
 - We built the first virtual components (the registers) of the processor and the way to read/write in them.
 - With these registers, we were able to code the first instructions for the emulator like basic operations and logic operands.
 - We had a meeting with the client and redacted the minutes of it.
-- We worked a lot on functional specifications, particularly about the syntax, the mnemonics, and the behavior of the instructions, as well as the machine code encoding of the algorithm for each instruction.
+- We worked a lot on functional specification, particularly about the syntax, the mnemonics, and the behavior of the instructions, as well as the machine code encoding of the algorithm for each instruction.
 - We have done the complete list of tasks and the KPI data, with three charts for now.
 - We have done the final project charter adapted from the new understanding of the client's expectations we get with the meeting.
-- We specified the architecture implementation details and the coding conventions in the technical specifications and began to work on the compiler and interpreter part of the document.
+- We specified the architecture implementation details and the coding conventions in the technical specification and began to work on the compiler and interpreter part of the document.
 - The QA has already coded some assembly programs with our assembly language to put it to the test.

 ### Challenges